MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 The **Microsoft Dataverse** step lets you connect Customer Insights with your Dataverse environment.

 To use [out-of-box prediction models](predictions-overview.md#out-of-box-models), configure data sharing with Dataverse.
 Or you can enable data ingestion from on-premises data sources, providing the Microsoft Dataverse environment URL that your organization administers.
-Select **Enable data sharing** to share Customer Insights output data with a Dataverse-managed data lake.

 > [!IMPORTANT]
 > Customer Insights and Dataverse have to be in the same region to enable data sharing.